 A major hypothesis with which Hurlocker struggles is what he sees as the need to redefine the church for the next century.
-He envisions a church with fewer numbers but with potentially higher and deeper commitment.
-Its functions may center on what he calls "the fundamentals"-worship, celebration, nurture, and mutual consolation.
+He envisions a church with potentially higher and deeper commitment, with its functions centering on what he calls "the fundamentals"-worship, celebration, nurture, and mutual consolation.

-Modern, moderate denominations may disappear as we know them.
-The new church, though he does not explicitly say it, will specialize in broadcasting the good news of the gospel, hearing confession, offering forgiveness and absolution, and equipping forgiven sinners to be disciples of the Christ in the world.
-Perhaps that was the intent when the Tressler publication, Working Faith, some years ago decided to spread across its front and last pages the familiar text from James 2:17: "So with faith, if it does not lead to action, it is in itself a lifeless thing."
+The new church, though he does not explicitly say it, will specialize in broadcasting the good news of the gospel, hearing confession, offering forgiveness and absolution, and equipping forgiven sinners to be disciples of Christ in the world.
+That may have been the reason the Tressler publication Working Faith spread across its pages the familiar text from James 2:17: "So with faith, if it does not lead to action, it is in itself a lifeless thing."

 Thomas Hurlocker suggests that the church's social ministries are indeed one major way in which the church is present in society.
-Without the presence of that dynamic service, he emphasizes, the church's message is constrained.
+Without the presence of that dynamic service, he says, the church's message is constrained.

-Readers will have to judge the degree to which Tressler Lutheran Services' current Statement of Mission-developed in conjunction with the agency's 1994 reorganization-is adequate for the present and revolutionary enough for the changes that a new century will require.
+Readers will have to judge the degree to which Tressler Lutheran Services' Statement of Mission-developed in conjunction with the agency's 1994 reorganization-is adequate for the present and revolutionary enough for the changes that a new century will require.
 It reads: